Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

-Turn taking does require teaching and practicing.
-So at a family dinner, call it out when you are turn taking with the butter, ketchup, or salt.
+- Turn taking does require teaching and practicing.
+So, at a family dinner, call it out when you are taking turns with the butter, ketchup, or salt.
 Talk aloud about what you are doing and this will serve as a model for your child.
 Point to yourself and say, “My turn to use the ketchup.”
-Point to another and say, “Daddy, it’s your turn.”
+Point to another and say, “It’s your turn.”

-Developmentally, our children have to understand ownership before they understand and can actively share.
+- Developmentally, your child has to understand ownership before they understand and can actively share.
 Young children can take turns, but sharing when it’s enforced by adults does not work.
-In directing a child to share or even taking away a toy in the moment of play and giving it to another, it sends the message that the child with the toy has no rights, is not trusted, and has no real ownership.
+Directing a child to share or even taking away a toy in the moment of play and giving it to another sends the message that the child with the toy has no rights, is not trusted, and has no real ownership.
 That child might feel punished but not sure why.
 This can break down trust between parent and child.
-This tool will offer constructive alternatives.
+This tool offers constructive alternatives.

 - Establish some rules for your own organization.
 Here are a few suggestions:

 - Every toy or children’s item should have a consistent “home.”

 - Every “home” (bin, basket, drawer) should be clearly labeled.